Aqcuire

 Overview

-The Data Acquisition module is accessible from the left navigation menu.
+The Acquire module is accessible from the left navigation menu.

 Click Data Acquisition to navigate to the module.

-From here, you can view all Data Acquisition flows within your selected environment.
+From here, you can view all Acquisition flows within your selected environment.

-There are a few restrictions when it comes to DAQ flows.
+There are a few restrictions when it comes to acquisition flows.

-1. An Acquisition flow can only ever be affiliated with one Data Source at a time.
+1. An Acquisition flow can only ever be affiliated with one Data Source Connection at a time.

 1. This means you can't bring data in from multiple data sources under the same acquisition flow!
 In case you have this need, create a separate acquisition flow for each of your data sources, and schedule them to run at the same time.

-2. Archiving a Data Source will also force the archiving of all affiliated DAQ flows.
+2. Archiving a Data Source Connection will also force the archiving of all affiliated Acquisition flows.

-1. You will not be able to edit, schedule, or trigger these flows until you restore the underlying Data Source.
+1. You will not be able to edit, schedule, or trigger these flows until you restore the underlying Data Source Connection.

-3. Deleting a Data Source will permanently archive all affiliated DAQ flows.
+3. Deleting a Data Source Connection will permanently archive all affiliated Acquisition flows.

 1. You will never again be able to edit, schedule, or trigger these flows.